πͺͺ Certificate Configuration Guide

 | Don't check SSL certificate | Low | All certificate validation disabled |

-| HTTPS Untrusted Allowed | Low | Self-signed certificates accepted |
+| HTTPS Untrusted Allowed | Low | Untrusted certificates or incomplete chains accepted |

 | HTTP | None | Unencrypted connection |